Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

 The first assertion is in the last claim of \cite{Pau_arboreal}.
-The second follows from the first point of Lemma \ref{lem_norm}.
+The second follows from the second point of Lemma \ref{lem_norm}.

 \begin{proof}[Proof of Proposition \ref{prop;SC_from_acyl}] Let us fix the constants.
 Let $K$ be as in Lemma \ref{lem_commut}.
-By acylindricity, there exists $N$ and $R$, such that for all $x,y$ at distance $\geq R$, at most $N$ different elements of $G$ send them at $K\delta$ from themselves.
-By the second point of Lemma \ref{lem_norm}, consider $\eta>0$ such that the stable norm of any loxodromic element is $\geq \eta$.
+By acylindricity, there exists $N$ and $R$, such that for all $x,y$ at distance $\geq R$, at most $N$ different elements of $G$ send them at distance at most $K\delta$ from themselves.
+By Lemma \ref{lem_norm_acyl}, consider $\eta>0$ such that the stable norm of any loxodromic element is $\geq \eta$.